CartoDB/cartoframes/README.rst

     $ pip install -r requirements.txt
     $ pip install -e .

 Once you've done this, `cartoframes` will be installed.
-See the example usage section below for using cartoframes in a Jupyter notebook.
+See the example usage section below for using `cartoframes` in a Jupyter notebook. **User must have a CARTO API key for writing DataFrames to an account or reading from private tables.**

 **Note:** Eventually `cartoframes` will be fully installable from `pip`.